 Other Sage events during the Great Exhibition of the North include a week of live music (June 22nd to July 1st) by acts such as Roisin Murphy and Vessels (Leeds), all hosted by Sunderland born, Lauren Laverne.

-We visited the Great North Museum on our second day, walking past Grey’s Monument which was adorned with colourful ribbons and flower crown for the Exhibition and through the park at St Mary’s Place.
+Great North Museum is reached walking past Grey’s Monument and through the park at St Mary’s Place.
 There are a few green spaces around Newcastle that make you forget you are in what was once a heavy industrial city.

 The Which Way North exhibition held at Great North Museum celebrates the Northern pioneers from inventors to engineers, scientists and designers.
 Space geeks, like Craig, will be impressed to see the space suit worn by the first British astronaut in space… a woman (Sheffield-born Helen Shaman).
 I was also happy to see Barbara Castles, the cabinet minister responsible for the UK Equal Pay Act, memorabilia.